Torrelodones: Towns

-Torrelodones' population is spread in seven officially recognized different towns: Torrelodones (center), Los Robles, Los Peñascales, Los Bomberos, La Estacion, La Berzosilla, El Gasco.
-There are othersneighborhoods isolated apart from those seven towns but they are not officially recognized as so.
+Torrelodones' population is spread over seven officially recognized towns: Torrelodones (center), Los Robles, Los Peñascales, Los Bomberos, La Estacion, La Berzosilla, El Gasco.
+There are other neighborhoods isolated apart from those seven towns, but they are not officially recognized.

 Urban habitat

-Torrelodones is divided in two parts: Torrelodones-pueblo (Torrelodones town), and Torrelodones-colonia (Torrelodones colony).
+Torrelodones is divided into two parts: Torrelodones-pueblo (Torrelodones town), and Torrelodones-colonia (Torrelodones colony).

 Torrelodones-pueblo has the historical part of the municipality.
-It was developed in the early Middle Ages around a street that still exists now, called Calle Real (Royal Street).
-Through the twentieth century the town started to expand with the construction of new buildings, new business and small stores.
+It was developed in the early Middle Ages around a street that still exists today, called Calle Real (Royal Street).
+Through the 20th century the town started to expand with the construction of new buildings, new business and small stores.

-In the late nineteenth century the Torrelodones-colonia part arose around the railway station; it is still developing.
+In the late 19th century the Torrelodones-colonia part arose around the railway station; it is still developing.
 It consisted of small townhouses, apartments and villas.

 Both the Torrelodones-pueblo and the Torrelodones-colonia are the main social, administrative and economic centers of the municipality.
-They hold the 64% of the population and the vast majority of businesses, industries and services available in the village.
+They contain 64% of the population and the vast majority of businesses, industries and services available in the village.

 Climate

 Torrelodones's weather is continental Mediterranean.
-It has cold winters with temperatures less than 5 °C, frequents frosts at nights and occasionally snows.
+It has cold winters with temperatures less than 5 °C, frequent frost at night and occasional snow.
 Summers are warm, around 25 °C, and with maximum temperatures that can reach over 35 °C. The annual rainfall is more than 400mm.